 2.2.2.1.
-Strategies and Guidelines for cereals, 2016 season
+Strategies and Guidelines for cereals,

-Where the guidelines for the 2015 season were followed, field performance of QoI containing spray programmes was good.
+Where the guidelines were followed, field performance of Qol containing spray programmes was good.
 It continues to be essential to use non-cross resistant mixture partners (e.g. SBIs, multi-sites) to ensure robust disease management.
 This will also help to delay the evolution of resistance, especially in regions with no resistance or where resistance is at low levels.

-Therefore the recommendations for the season 2016 remain unchanged.
+Therefore the recommendations remain unchanged.